sergeyzolotukhin/english/README.md

 2. As User I want have online dictionary with shot explanation of word.
 3. As User I want have online wiki with shot book content.
 4. As User I want have online idioms store.
+5. As User I want have index of my books.
+6. As User I want have irregular verbs store.
+7. As User I want identify parts of speech (noun, verb)